kubernetes/enhancements/keps/sig-auth/3926-handling-undecryptable-resources/README.md

 - Will any other components on the node change?
 For example, changes to CSI, CRI or CNI may require updating that component before the kubelet.
 -->

+This feature is entirely within kube-apiserver with no node component interaction:

+- **API server to API server:** In HA setups, some apiservers may have the feature enabled while others don't during rollout.
+The unsafe delete option only works on apiservers with the feature enabled.
+This is acceptable behavior.
+- **Kubelet:** No interaction.
+This feature doesn't affect pod lifecycle or node operations.
+- **Other components:** No interaction.
+The feature only affects DELETE requests with the specific option set.

+No version skew concerns exist because:
+1. The feature doesn't introduce new API fields that need coordination
+2. The DeleteOption is ignored by apiservers without the feature
+3. No persistent state changes that could cause inconsistency

 ## Production Readiness Review Questionnaire